 Key Stage 3

-In years 8 and 9, some students have the opportunity to study German as well as French.
-We follow a scheme of work based on the textbook Echo Express, which is specifically designed for second foreign language learners.
+Our current year 8 pupils continue with their study of French, which they began in year 7.
+They continue to follow a scheme of work based on the Studio textbooks and on-line resources.
+Some pupils also have the opportunity to study German as a second Modern Foreign Language.
+In German we follow a scheme of work based on the textbook Echo Express, which is specifically designed for second foreign language learners.

 Key Stage 4

-Students will cover the following themes and topic areas:
+Students cover the following themes and topic areas:

 Theme 1 Identity and culture